Niger River: Etymology

-The earliest use of the name "Niger" for the river is by Leo Africanus in his Della descrittione dell'Africa et delle cose notabili che ivi sono, published in Italian in 1550.
+The earliest use of the name "Niger" for the river is by Leo Africanus in his Description of Africa, published in Italian in 1550.
 Nevertheless, "Nigris" was already the name of a river in West Africa, as mentioned by Pliny the Elder and Solinus, among others.
 Whether this river was the same as the actual Niger, or rather the river also known as Ger (currently known as Oued Guir, in Morocco), is a matter of discussion.
 This Nigris was said to divide "Africa proper" from the land of the (Western) Ethiopians to the south, and its name (as well as that of the river Ger) might well come from the Berber phrase gr-n-grwn meaning "river of rivers", as the current Tuareg name for the river Niger.
 As Timbuktu was the southern end of the principal Trans-Saharan trade route to the western Mediterranean, it was the source of most European knowledge of the region.

-Medieval European maps applied the name Niger to the middle reaches of the river, in modern Mali, but Quorra (Kworra) to the lower reaches in modern Nigeria, as these were not recognized at the time as being the same river.
+Medieval European maps applied the name Niger to the middle reaches of the river in modern Mali, but Quorra (Kworra) to the lower reaches in modern Nigeria, as these were not recognized at the time as being the same river.
 When European colonial powers began to send ships along the west coast of Africa in the 16th and 17th centuries, the Senegal River was often postulated to be the seaward end of the Niger.
-The Niger Delta, pouring into the Atlantic through mangrove swamps and thousands of distributaries along more than 100 mi, was thought to be coastal wetlands.
+The Niger Delta, pouring into the Atlantic through mangrove swamps, and thousands of distributaries along more than 100 mi, was thought to be coastal wetlands.
 It was only with the 18th-century visits of Mungo Park, who travelled down the Niger River and visited the great Sahelian empires of his day, that Europeans correctly identified the course of the Niger and extended the name to its entire course.

-The modern nations of Nigeria and Niger take their names from the river, marking contesting national claims by colonial powers of the "upper", "lower" and "middle" Niger river basin during the Scramble for Africa at the end of the 19th century.
+The modern nations of Nigeria, and Niger take their names from the river, marking contesting national claims by colonial powers of the "upper", "lower", and "middle" Niger river basin during the Scramble for Africa at the end of the 19th century.

 Climate

-As part of the West Africa Sahel region, the Niger River has a hot climate characterized by very high temperatures year-round; a long, intense dry season from October to May; and a brief, irregular rainy season linked to the West African monsoon.
+As part of the West Africa Sahel region, the Niger River has a hot climate characterized by very high temperatures year-round; a long intense dry season from October to May; and a brief, irregular rainy season linked to the West African monsoon.